Beaufort Medical Malpractice Lawyer

 Schiller & Hamilton can thoroughly investigate the medical care you received and determine whether you have a valid claim.
 We will help you obtain your medical records and have them reviewed by an independent medical professional we regularly work with.
 If that consultant finds cause for concern, we will seek the opinions of qualified specialists.

-Common Causes of Malpractice
+Common Causes of Malpractice in Beaufort

 Malpractice and other doctor errors can take a variety of forms.
 In our research and legal practice, the more common forms of medical error and omissions we have seen include: